abh1shekacharya/noob-to-pro/README.md

 This week learning of pentesting starts, need to find 3 keys from given VM.

 ### Week8
+This week we will try to get our basics clear for pwn and rev.
 ### Week9
 ### Week10
 ### Week11